 1 - Take Note of the Belt’s Trademark

-It’s common for manufacturers to trademark their belts as real leather, even if they're not made from full grain leather.
-If the product label indicates “genuine leather” or “man-made material,” it’s likely low quality or synthetic.
+Manufacturers often trademark their belts as real leather even if they don't make them from full grain leather.
+If the product label indicates “genuine leather” it’s likely low quality or synthetic.

 Manufacturers who use full grain leather pride themselves in it and are quick to let you know.
-Popov Leather, for instance, makes it clear in their product descriptions that all belts are made with thick, all-natural 9 oz Horween full grain leather.
+At Popov Leather, for instance, we make it clear in our product descriptions that all belts are made with thick, all-natural 9 oz Horween full grain leather.

-This goes for any real full grain leather belt manufacturer.
+This goes for any honest belt manufacturer.
 You’ll often see labels such as “100% full grain leather” or “genuine full grain cowhide.”

 Anything different indicates another leather grade.
-Labels such as “genuine leather” and “top grain leather” still suggest that the belt is made of leather, just not the highest grade.
+Labels such as “genuine leather” and “top grain leather” indicate the belt uses leather but not of the highest grade.

 There are also leather imitations that disguise themselves as real leather.
 You can quickly identify them by looking for labels such as: